Hippodoodle/vascusens-github/README.md

+**This repository is a reupload to GitHub of the VascuSenS Project, excluding protected information.**

 # **VascuSens**
 A python project to produce a visualisation of blockages in an artery, based on given data from SMART stents.
 The visualisation algorithms used are based off of the [pyEIT](https://github.com/liubenyuan/pyEIT) open-source framework.
 The software uses electrical impedance data from 16 electrodes, 8 positive and 8 negative, to produce a 2D Electrical Impedance Tomography visualisation.